idaholab/moose/modules/doc/content/getting_started/installation/offline_installation.md

 The `which` command above should return paths to your MPI wrappers.

-If the above command returns nothing, or fewer paths than the 4 we were asking for, something is wrong.
+If the above command returns nothing, or fewer paths than the 4 we are asking for, something is wrong.
 You need to STOP, and figure out how to enable your MPI wrapper before proceeding.
 If you are operating on an HPC cluster, this normally involves loading an MPI module.
-If you are operating on your personal workstation, you need to follow the instructions on which ever MPI product you decided to install during the Prerequisites section.
+If you are operating on your personal workstation, you need to follow the instructions on which MPI product you decided to install during the Prerequisites section.

 #### Build PETSc